Restoring forest ecosystems

 Dákeyi ukaanathį̀ jè: All of you watch over our country with your heart

-Champagne & Aishihik First Nations (CAFN), Kluane First Nation (KFN), and Parks Canada are excited to introduce Dákeyi ukaanathį̀ jè: All of you watch over our country with your heart – Restoring forest ecosystems in Kluane National Park and Reserve (KNPR).
+Champagne & Aishihik First Nations (CAFN), Kluane First Nation (KFN), and Parks Canada are working together on Dákeyi ukaanathį̀ jè: All of you watch over our country with your heart – Restoring forest ecosystems in Kluane National Park and Reserve (KNPR).
 Informed by Indigenous Knowledge and Western science, this multi-year, collaborative project is taking tangible steps towards understanding and increasing the resilience of Kluane’s forests.

 Bark beetle outbreak

 A widespread Spruce Bark Beetle outbreak which began in the early 1990s has had a dramatic impact on the health of KNPR’s forests.
 The beetles affected two-thirds of the white spruce forests, and nearly half (44%) of the mature spruce forest was killed!
-Regular visits and monitoring of these impacted forests are helping us understand whether or not these forests will return to pre-beetle conditions.
+Regular visits and monitoring of these impacted forests are helping us understand the long term implication of this disturbance.

 Wildfire deficit

 Fire is an integral natural process for rejuvenating and creating diversity within Kluane’s boreal forests.
 The younger stands originating from fire help adapt to and absorb impacts from climate change and other stressors.
 A forest mosaic comprising a variety of stand ages and plant communities is generally more resilient in the face of major insect infestations and catastrophic fire events.
-With this project, our hope is to restore balance to our forests and increase their ability to withstand and recover from past and future changes.
+With this project, our hope is to start the process of restoring balance to our forests and increase their ability to withstand and recover from past and future changes.

-Areas to conduct active management – prescribed fire, cultural burning or other interventions to increase the resilience of the regions forests – are being explored within KNPR and with neighbouring jurisdictions.
-Planning for these activities will be approached with an eye to connectivity and an understanding of the shared conservation interests and objectives of CAFN, KFN and adjacent jurisdictions.
+Areas to conduct active management – prescribed fire, cultural burning or other interventions to increase the resilience of the regions forests – have been explored within KNPR and with neighbouring jurisdictions.
+Planning for these activities has been approached with an eye to connectivity and an understanding of the shared conservation interests and objectives of CAFN, KFN and adjacent jurisdictions.
 Shared conservation interests include exploring opportunities to support traditional activities and promoting long term connections to the land.

 This project will help us plan long-term approaches to restoring and increasing the resilience of the park’s forests while helping to revitalize Southern Tutchone traditions and culture.